JankesJanco/webflux-demo/README.md

 > Note: The application starts server which is listening on port 8080.
 Check if the port is already in use by other application.

+> Note: The application also uses H2 SQL database which is dropped each time the application is stopped.